bettyriver/Blobby3D/README.md

 Where /path/to/DNest4 is the root directory for DNest4 on your machine.

-To install the python module go to the blobby3d_toolkit directory.
-Then install by following:
+To install the python module you can just do the following:

-pip install pyblobby3d/
+pip install pyblobby3d

 The python module is then available using: